 You’ve probably already heard — the Smashing Conference is on its way!
 Two single-track conference days, three full-day workshops, 16 excellent speakers, and only 300 available seats.
-We’ll be announcing more information via @smashingconf in the upcoming weeks — be sure to stay tuned via the SmashingConf 2013 website3, too!
+We’ll be announcing more information via @smashingconf2 in the upcoming weeks — be sure to stay tuned via the SmashingConf 2013 website3, too!

 We’d be honoured to welcome you in our home town Freiburg, on September 9–11th 2013, at the foot of the legendary, beautiful Black Forest in Southern Germany.
 Let us know whether you’ll be attending via Twitter using the hashtag

 Table of Contents

 - CSS Tube Map4

 - A Converter Tool For Multiple Mobile Densities5

 - ASCII Art Is Back9

 The iconic Tube Map of the London Underground network can be found on an infinite number of souvenir articles and has also inspired many artists and designers.
 One of these is CSS Tube Map11, which displays a replica built in HTML5 and CSS3 (and a tiny bit of jQuery).
 It uses no images so even the symbols are styled and arranged with CSS.

 Each tube line consists of an unordered list, stations and connections (including name and symbol) are list items.
 The project by John Galantini was completed in five weeks, in about 120 hours of his spare time.
 All elements are positioned absolutely.
 It’s definitely not be the most practical CSS example to be used in your projects, but the effort is worth commending.
 Be prepared, though: you probably have never seen so many… creative HTML elements on a website. (ml)